soranhm/Master/README.md

 * Matlab
 * ImageJ
   * Used for scaling.
-* THIS PROJECT FOLDER IS UNDER CONSTRUCTION
+* THIS REPOSITORI IS UNDER CONSTRUCTION